Green Mountain Community Network: History

 Prior to February 2007 and dating back to 1985, the Green Mountain Chapter of the American Red Cross filled the role of providing the Bennington area's public transportation needs.

 On July 9, 2012, GMCN added the Emerald Line to their schedule with weekday service to Wilmington, along with the opening of the renovated Pleasant St office building as their transit center.
 And as of March 18, 2019, the Yankee Trails Bennington shuttle and Vermont Translines' Albany to Burlington and Shires Connector intercity bus routes use the transit center as their main Bennington stops as well.

 As of January 19, 2015, trip planning via Google Maps is also available for GMCN bus routes.
 And as of November 10, 2019, live bus tracking is available on the Transit mobile application for Android and Apple devices.

 In March 2020, GMCN became one of the first public transit agencies in Vermont to go fare free because of the COVID-19 pandemic.

+As of 2023, GMCN maintains several partnerships with community organizations as part of its mission of "community outreach."
+These include partnerships with Sunrise Family Resource Center, Vermont Food Bank, Southwestern Vermont Council on Aging, United Counseling Service, Bennington Project Independence, and Vermont’s Older Adults and Persons with Disabilities (O&D) Transportation Program.
+The O&D program through GMCN "supplements the regular transit service in the area, filling in gaps left by other transportation programs."
+In the past three years, GMCN's partnership with the state of Vermont's O&D program has provided over 20,000 rides to Bennington County community members.